ppy/osu-wiki/wiki/Tournaments/GTS/AGTS_2022/en.md

 1. There will be one mappool for each stage.
 2. The loser's bracket will play on the same pool as the winner's bracket of the same weekend.
-3. The Qualifier pool will be different from all other rounds, as it will have a format of 3 NoMod maps, 2 Hidden maps, 2 HardRock maps, 1 DoubleTime map, and 1 FreeMod map.
+3. The Qualifier pool will be different from all other rounds, as it will have a format of 3 No Mod maps, 2 Hidden maps, 2 Hard Rock maps, 1 Double Time map, and 1 Free Mod map.
-4. Each mappool consists of 6 sections: **NoMod, Hidden, HardRock, DoubleTime, FreeMod, and Tiebreaker**.
+4. Each mappool consists of 6 sections: **No Mod, Hidden, Hard Rock, Double Time, Free Mod, and Tiebreaker**.
 5. The total maps per stage will be listed as follows:
    - The Group stage mappool will consist of 14 maps.
    - The Round of 16 and Quarterfinals mappools will consist of 15 maps.
    - The Semifinals, Finals and Grand Finals mappools will consist of 16 maps.
-6. All stages will have 2 Hidden, HardRock, and DoubleTime maps, and 3 FreeMod maps.
+6. All stages will have 2 Hidden, Hard Rock, and Double Time maps, and 3 Free Mod maps.
-7. The FreeMod pool is played with FreeMod activated.
-Every player may pick a combination of Hidden and HardRock, but at least one player from each team must have at least one mod activated.
+7. The Free Mod pool is played with Free Mod activated.
+Every player may pick a combination of Hidden and Hard Rock, but at least one player from each team must have at least one mod activated.
 8. Players cannot pick the same mod combination as their team member.
-9. The size of the NoMod bracket will be 4 maps in Group Stage, 5 maps in Round of 16, and 6 maps for the rest of the stages.
+9. The size of the No Mod bracket will be 4 maps in Group Stage, 5 maps in Round of 16, and 6 maps for the rest of the stages.
-10. The tiebreaker is played under FreeMod conditions, but it is not necessary to have a mod activated.
+10. The tiebreaker is played under Free Mod conditions, but it is not necessary to have a mod activated.
 11. The mappool for each stage will be showcased a week beforehand.

 ### Scheduling instructions